Mihara Castle

 Nearest station: Mihara Station (JR San'yo Main Line / Sanyo Shinkansen)

-Walk from station: 0 minutes
+Walk from station: 0 min walk

 Parking: Public parking available near Mihara Station.
 The castle ruins are immediately adjacent.